 Staff often find themselves cast in the role of the 'accidental counsellor' to colleagues and parents.
 This can leave staff feeling unsure how best to respond.
 During this course there were opportunities to explore and better understand:

 - issues underlying parent and staff anxieties and challenges;

 - options for helpful responding: theory and practice;

 - how to address the expectations of others.

-The course will have a practical focus, including opportunities both to explore typical situations and to practice different approaches.
-Participants may have had no previous CPD in interpersonal or counselling skills, whilst those who have such experience will have opportunities to share and deepen their skill set.
+The course had a practical focus, including opportunities both to explore typical situations and to practice different approaches.
+A range of participants experience allowed opportunities to share and deepen skill sets.